mike-weiner/display-event-locations-tec/README.md

 4. Deactivate & Re-Activate The Events Calendar plugin to have the changes be reflected

 ## CSS Class:
-- To change the text of the location in the tooltip, use the CSS Class:
+- To chagne the design of 'Location: xxxxx', use the CSS Class:
 ```CSS
 tribe-events-location
 ```